thijse/MemoryVectorStore/README.md

 >Another mention of cannibals is on page 43, when the protagonist and Friday observe cannibals eating a prisoner and plan to rescue the remaining prisoner, who is European.
 They shoot at the cannibals and manage to save the prisoner.
 >
 >In relation to hiding bodies, on page 39, the protagonist and Friday hide the bodies of the cannibals in the forest near the beach before moving deeper into the forest.
 It was crucial for them to hide the bodies to avoid attracting attention..`

+## Acknowledgements

+ This code is strongly inspired by the blog post titled ["Vector Search with C#: A Practical Approach for Small Datasets."](https://crispycode.net/vector-search-with-c-a-practical-approach-for-small-datasets/)